Ellim/S-TSiR/README.md

 03/27/16

+Multiple improvements to guide progression done.
+Talents are now color coded based on available Talent Points.
+Icon change for crafting/Burning.
+All innerHTML now have 0 decimal places.
+Added Steam to resource update function.

 ASAP Todo:
 * ~~Stone building that increases lumberjack output.~~
- * Added Sawmill which increases all lumberjack production by 10% for each sawmill.
-Requires Clay.
+ * Added Sawmill which increases all Lumberjack production by 10% for each.
+Requires Clay to build.
+ * Sawmill is hidden until Lumberjacks are researched.
-* Martial Prowess stat - determined by warriors.
+* Martial Prowess (MP) stat - determined by warriors.
-* Use Traders to send food with different reward outcomes - more MP opens more routes.
+* Ability to send Traders using food with different reward outcomes - more MP opens more routes.
 * Class bonuses and more crafts to buy with RP.
  * Added Stone Block resource.
 Uses Stone and Clay, requires 3333 RP to research.
 * ~~Adjust Storehouse cost scale.~~
- * Increased from 5% gain to 75% gain.
-Now after a few purchases a new storage building will need to be unlocked.
+ * Increased from 5% growth to 75% growth.
+Now a new storage building will need to be unlocked after a few purchases.
-* New storage building.
+* New resource storage building.
-* Clay production from Mine button.
+* ~~Reduce Clay production from Mine button.~~
+ * Dramatically reduced Clay production.
+ * Also reduced Coal production from Mining by 50%.

 03/26/16